- First Selectman

 Bob Shabot

 Since moving to Willington I have enjoyed our quiet rural community and also working as a substitute teacher in both of the schools.
 Prior to my arrival four years ago, I worked for over 30 years in Silicon Valley in senior business roles at leading companies including Cisco and Juniper.
-I also-founded and helped build innovative startups like LiveReach AI.
+I also founded and helped build innovative startups like LiveReach AI.

-In addition, I bring public service experience as a ten year board member, with two as chair, of the largest mental health services provider in Northern California, Momentum Behavioral Health.
+In addition, I bring public service experience as a ten-year board member, with two as chair, of the largest mental health services provider in Northern California, Momentum Behavioral Health.
 I also founded the Bear Valley Mountain Cooperative to preserve and invest in vital business and economic opportunities in the small town community of Bear Valley, CA.

 Ethan Griswold